mirinez/mirinez/README.md

 ### ✧ About

-Aspiring Full Stack Web Developer, currently studying and building every day.
+Aspiring Full Stack Developer, currently studying and building every day.

 Currently focused on: